01 of 07

 Place the Fabric over the Ring

 Place the fabric over the inner, or smaller, ring.
 This is the ring which does not have a screw tightener on it.
-The fabric should be centered - this does not have to be exact.
-It does help if the fabric is center but it is not the end if not.
+Make sure you center the fabric .
+While it does help to keep the fabric in the middle, it is not one hundred percent necessary.
 It also depends on where you start your stitching from.
 If you start your pattern in the middle than makes sure your fabric is in the middle.
-If you start from the left, the fabric should be to the left.
+If you start from the left, the fabric needs to hang to the left.
 It depends on what you are comfortable with and how... big the piece is.

 Loosen the Outer Ring

 Loosen the screw adjuster on the outer ring.
 The looser the better.
 Just don't loosen it so much that the screw comes completely off the ring!
 You want to make sure that the hoop is loose enough to pull over the fabric but not so loose that you will lose the screw.Continue to 5 of 7 below.

 Sandwich the Fabric Between the Rings

 Place the outer ring over the inner ring sandwiching the fabric between the rings.This may be a bit difficult to do if your fabric is very thick.
 If that is the case, you can loosen the screw a bit more.
 If you are still having problems, you may need to switch to a Q-Snap or frame to hold your fabric.Continue to 6 of 7 below.